 At the heart of this art lies slow and deliberate drying.

 Like many dense woods, rushing the process is a recipe for disaster.
 Snakewood is one of the best examples of this, as it is eager to form cracks.
-Most of the ebony when it arrives in the us is around ~25-35% moisture if its older stock, just due to higher ambient humidity in s,e asia or Africa.
+Most of the ebony when it arrives in the us is around ~25-35% moisture if its older stock, just due to higher ambient humidity in s.e asia or Africa.
 If you simply mill it into blocks and sell it quickly, this trapped moisture will inevitably escape, causing the wood to shrink and crack violently.
 The key is to control the drying of the wood, taking moisture reading over a few years and preventing swings in moisture.
 This means milling the large slab into smaller pieces to prevent warping before milling smaller blocks after the wood has passed the warping phase, as thin wood is more prone to shift.
 The process isn't fast; it takes years of careful monitoring and adjustments, ensuring the wood dries evenly and consistently.

 But drying alone isn't enough.
 We must also be ruthless in our inspection.
 Any early signs of cracks or checks are not to be ignored.
 They're like whispers of future failures, and we must act swiftly.
 Filling with CA glue or simply cutting them out is the best step.
 This means you are constantly reducing your yield of this already very expensive wood.
-It's a painful choice, but one that ensures the remaining wood is stable and crack-free, ready to become the foundation for stunning creations.Think of it a bi like cutting a gem, the flaws need to be removed while taking into account the grain of the wood.
+It's a painful choice, but one that ensures the remaining wood is stable and crack-free, ready to become the foundation for stunning creations.Think of it a bit like cutting a gem, the flaws need to be removed while taking into account the grain of the wood.
 Will the resulting blocks be quartersawn and give an even, densely lined figure?
 Or flatsawn for more of a wild grain effect.
 How can voids be removed while still yielding the figure you want in the sizes that fit your customers?

 This is the process that my ebony goes through, The mun ebony ive been selling arrived with me in early 2021 and is now ready for sale.
 Producing fine ebony is like producing a distilled spirit.
 It takes time of aging and drying and cutting and selecting.
 Does that make a wood snob?
 Yes absolutely.
 But ebony isnt my most profitable wood, its a wood I stock mostly because i am such a wood snob.